What to do if the IRS did not accept your mileage log

 If the IRS does not accept your mileage log, there are several steps you can take to address the situation:

 1. Understand the Requirements: First, it’s important to understand why your mileage log was not accepted.
 The IRS requires detailed logs, including the date, miles, addresses, and purposes of each trip, as well as year-starting and year-ending odometer readings.
-Personal trips should also be logged for clarity.
+You should also log personal trips for clarity.

 2. Check for Errors: Review your mileage log for any possible errors.
 This includes checking for mathematical inaccuracies, missing information, or inconsistencies in the records.